In this article, we’ll go over everything you might want to know about collections accounts — especially if you’re aiming for debt freedom.

 Why?
 Because your credit report will show your payment history with the first creditor.
 Then it will also show the new company that has the debt now.
 This will be under a “Collections” heading.
 It should also show the original creditor information so you can see where it came from.

-You can check how it appears by getting a free (no need to pay anything!) copy of your credit report from AnnualCreditReport.com.
+You can check how it appears by copy of your credit report.
+Here’s how to do so for free.
 It’s a good idea to check this at least ones a year for mistakes.

 How Long Before a Debt Goes to Collections?